AnonymizedRepo/2020-RoboSoft/README.md

-# Automatic design and rapid manufacture of softrobots at scale and at cost
+# Automatic design and rapid manufacture of soft robots at scale and at cost